 If your lawn is the pride and joy of your property, it’s pretty disappointing when it starts struggling to grow or just isn’t looking quite as green and lush as it used to.
 In these cases, it’s probably due for some aeration.
 Buying an aerating machine, renting one, or hiring a landscaping service can all be quite expensive, and many homeowners may not have space in the budget for these investments.
-Luckily, there are some simpler, unmotorized tools that can successfully aerate your lawn.
-Enhance your curb appeal without breaking the bank with these few tips.
+Luckily, there are some simpler ways you can successfully aerate your lawn.
+Enhance your curb appeal without breaking the bank with these tips.

 Aerating your lawn is the process of loosening up the soil.
 Heavy rains, foot traffic, and even time can compact your soil, and this prevents the water, air, and fertilizer from getting down to the root system of your grass to feed it.
 By driving thin spikes down into the soil, you can loosen it and give it a better chance to thrive.